wvanderdeijl/nx-remotecache-gcs/README.md

 ```

 ## Options

-Using NX_SKIP_REMOTE_CACHE for temporary disabling remote cache. while keeping the local cache in tact
+Use NX_SKIP_REMOTE_CACHE environment variable for temporary disabling remote cache, while keeping the local cache in tact.
-This can be benficial for some CI cases you want to run without using the remote cache.
+This can be beneficial for some CI cases you want to run without using the remote cache.

 ```
 export NX_SKIP_REMOTE_CACHE=true
+nx run project:target
 ```

 ```